emmalepsy/emmalepsy.github.io/_posts/2015-11-04-why-freelancers-should-discuss-rates.md

+---
+layout: post
+title: Why Freelancers Should Discuss Rates With Each Other
+date: 2015-11-04 12:04:56.000000000 -05:00
+categories: []
+tags: []
+status: publish
+type: post
+published: true
+excerpt: I love being a freelancer because I'm part of a supportive community.
+To support my fellow freelancers, I believe in sharing rates.
+---
 When I had a full-time job, potential clients came to me and asked me to write for them.
 I liked the work, but I wasn’t sure if I could turn it into a career.
 Freelancers have a lot of fears when they first go out on their own, but I only had one.

 Money.